 Craighead House Hotel

 Not far from the Seymour, on the other side of Tay Street, is Craighead House at the bottom of Bank Street.
-This property also operated briefly as a hotel, probably around 1930.
+This property also operated briefly as a hotel, only for about two years in the mid-1930s.
 On the small information card issued by the hotel, it can be seen that Craighead House had rather a prestigious telephone number – Newport 1!